ganeshbelki/CPP/README.md

 # CPP
-This repo contains the code related C++ concepts
+This repo contains the code related to C++ concepts